dlebansais/PgBreeder-Disclosed/Tutorial/AnimalHusbandryGuide.md

 The idea is to analyze a lot, and with the help of statistics find rare genes by deciding of a threshold (say, 5%) then counting how often a gene has recessive value, and label "rare" those genes whose count is below the threshold.

 As a reminder, it is possible to analyze genes of a dead creature.
-Hence determine rarity just kill and analyze a lot of monsters, until you have convincing statistics.
+Hence to determine rarity just kill and analyze a lot of monsters, until you have convincing statistics.

 On a side note, rarity is the same for all players.
 This is typically a work that can be shared.